jkirbyzabala/SBA-307/README.md

 Note:

-I used the same css file (stylesP2andP3) for both IndexP2 and Index P3. which are my Login and Question Submission files respectively.
+I used the same css file (stylesP2andP3) for both IndexP2.html and IndexP3.html, which are my Login and Question Submission files respectively.
 I used Coolers to find the color palette
 Three Pages: